Current densities

 """

-i_max_pola = parameters['i_max_pola'] # A.m-2.
-It is the maximum current density for the polarization curve.
+# Maximum current density for the polarization curve.

 # Current density for the polarization curve